 Purpose of this privacy notice

-This privacy notice aims to give you information on how Keystone Group collects and processes your personal data through your use of this website, including any data you may provide through this website when you use our contact form or sign up to our newsletter, purchase a product or service or take part in a competition].
+This privacy notice aims to give you information on how Keyfix Limited collects and processes your personal data through your use of this website, including any data you may provide through this website when you use our contact form or sign up to our newsletter, purchase a product or service or take part in a competition.

 This website is not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Keystone Group is made up of different legal entities, details of which can be found here.
-This privacy notice is issued on behalf of the Keystone Group so when we mention [“COMPANY”], “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Keystone Group responsible for processing your data.
-We have appointed a [data protection officer (DPO) OR data privacy manager] who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise [your legal rights], please contact the [DPO OR data privacy manager] using the details set out below.
+We have appointed a Data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.